GunjanDhakate/Interview-Trainer-Agent-AI/README.md

 ⚠ Challenges We Faced

-🙌 Credits

-✨ Overview
+# ✨ Overview
 SmartInterview Coach is an intelligent virtual assistant designed to help users confidently prepare for job interviews.
 Built using IBM watsonx.ai and enhanced with RAG architecture, it delivers role-specific, real-time advice using internal data and live search.

 Personalized | Context-Aware | Behavioral & Technical Insights

-🎯 Identifying the Problem
+# 🎯 Identifying the Problem
 Traditional interview prep platforms often fall short in:

 ⚙ Offering generalized advice